 Get access to an industry-leading Apache Hadoop distribution that includes common tools like MapReduce, HDFS, Pig, Hive, YARN, and Tez.
 We provide root access to the application itself, allowing users to interact directly with the core platform.

-With the release of HDP 2.1, we've added a secondary name node—at no additional cost and with no additional resources in your clusters.
+With the release of HDP 2.1 and going forward, we've added a secondary name node—at no additional cost and with no additional resources in your clusters.

 Cloud Big Data combines the flexibility of our managed cloud with custom infrastructure optimized for large amounts of storage and high I/O performance.